PiNet/PiNet.github.io/articles/installation/virtualbox.md

 Virtualbox with PiNet
 ---------------------------------------
-**Note this method is not officially supported although should work anyway.**
+**Note this method although should work fine, is not official supported.**

 Virtualbox provides a free, simple and easy to use solution for virtualising your PiNet server.